-- 1) Know whom the system is serving by reviewing and reinforcing the use of clear and consistent definitions of Hawaiian and other ethnic groups; - Ensure that supervisors guide and support line staff in asking for race and ethnicity information of a family throughout the life of a case in order to both better serve the family and to improve the quality of racial and ethnic data; - 3) More accurately identify how decisions are made throughout the life of a case to improve the experiences of families involved with CWSB; - 4) Better identify the needs of those served; - 5) Improve the quality and availability of culturally-responsive services; - 6) Identify and address bias within CWSB;
+1) Know whom the system is serving by reviewing and reinforcing the use of clear and consistent definitions of Hawaiian and other ethnic groups;

-- 7) Identify and address the cultural training and support needs of CWSB staff and contracted providers; - 8) Monitor and examine CWSB response to children and families from a cultural lens; and - 9) Share information regarding Native Hawaiian disproportionality and CWSB's cultural efforts with the community.
+- Ensure that supervisors guide and support line staff in asking for race and ethnicity information of a family throughout the life of a case in order to both better serve the family and to improve the quality of racial and ethnic data; - 3) More accurately identify how decisions are made throughout the life of a case to improve the experiences of families involved with CWSB; - 4) Better identify the needs of those served; - 5) Improve the quality and availability of culturally-responsive services; - 6) Identify and address bias within CWSB; - 7) Identify and address the cultural training and support needs of CWSB staff and contracted providers; - 8) Monitor and examine CWSB response to children and families from a cultural lens; and - 9) Share information regarding Native Hawaiian disproportionality and CWSB's cultural efforts with the community.

 c.
-Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning Issues Efforts i.
-Recent Accomplishments
+Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning Issues Efforts

 CWSB seeks to promote resilience and positive development in LGBTQ children and youth.
 Developing social support and reducing or eliminating experiences of rejection in family, community, school, and health care environments has been shown to have significant positive impacts on health and wellbeing of LGBTQ children and youth.
+While aggregate data is not available, efforts are made to support every youth through Sexual Orientation Gender Identify and Expression (SOGIE).
+Best practice guidelines were developed and are incorporated into New Hire Training.